Online Stochastic Matching: A Polytope Perspective: Introduction.

-The recent paper~\cite{BMM21} is perhaps the closest to ours, and we provide a detailed discussion to highlight the relation with our paper.
-The first statement in \cite[Theorem~1]{BMM21} is synonym to the equivalence of statements~\eqref{cond:stability-region-form-2} and~\eqref{cond:stability-region-form-3} in \Cref{prop:stability-region-form}.
+The recent work of~\citet{BMM21} is perhaps the closest to ours, so we provide a detailed discussion to highlight the relation with our paper.
+The first statement of \citet[Theorem~1]{BMM21} coincides with the equivalence of statements~\ref{cond:stability-region-form-2} and~\ref{cond:stability-region-form-3} in \Cref{prop:stability-region-form}.
 Our proof is significantly shorter because it relies more heavily on existing results.
-Our observation at the beginning of \Cref{sec:unicyclic} that the conservation equation has a unique solution if and only if the graph is bijective (and not surjective-only) summarizes \cite[Theorem~3]{BMM21}.
-Some formulas derived in \cite[Section~9]{BMM21} are special cases of the formulas derived in \Cref{prop:unicyclic}.
-The non-bipartite matching model in~\cite{BMM21} is slightly more general because it considers graphs with self-loops, that is, an edge can have identical endpoints, but this paper does not adopt the mixed graph-theory and linear-algebra approach that supports most of our results.
+Our observation in \Cref{sec:unicyclic} that the conservation equation has a unique solution if and only if the graph is bijective (and not surjective-only) summarizes \citet[Theorem~3]{BMM21}.
+Some formulas derived in \citet[Section~9]{BMM21} are special cases of the formulas derived in \Cref{prop:unicyclic}.
+The non-bipartite matching model in~\citet{BMM21} is slightly more general because it considers graphs with self-loops, that is, an edge can have identical endpoints, and this paper also considers the bipartite model that will be discussed below.
+However, \citet{BMM21} does not adopt the polytope approach that allows us to derive the necessary \emph{and sufficient} conditions of \Cref{sec:unicyclic,sec:general,sec:non-unicyclic}.
+Furthermore, although we decided to focus on non-bipartite matching models to alleviate the discussion, the general approach we develop in \Cref{sec:stability} equally applies to bipartite graphs and can be used to derive results for bipartite matching models, such as those studied in \citet{BMM21}.